Meditation is about way more than just relaxing.

 Most say this can’t be achieved without a lot of practice, so I’ll say no more about it here.
 Master the basics first.

-This is just a quick introduction but does give you enough to get started.
+This is just a quick introduction on meditation benefits but does give you enough to get started.
 It’s important not to get too caught up in techniques but to remember the main goal: exercising attention by relaxing and focusing on something.

 Try these things out first, see what happens, then explore further.